Fibre-Product Stability, Kummer Gluing, and Composita for Universal Koszulity: Preliminaries

 A field $K$ is called \emph{Pythagorean} if every sum of two squares in $K$ is itself a square.
-Equivalently, $K$ is Pythagorean if and only if the equation $a^2 + b^2 = c^2$ has a solution in $K$ whenever $a,b \in K$.
-A formally real Pythagorean field (i.e., a Pythagorean field in which $-1$ is not a sum of squares) is called an \emph{RPF field} if, in addition, the square-class group $K^\times/(K^\times)^2$ is finite.
-Such fields arise naturally in Galois theory and have been extensively studied in recent work on the structure of maximal pro-$2$ Galois groups; see, for example, \cite{HamzaMaireMinacTan,MinacPasiniQuadrelliTan}.
+A formally real Pythagorean field with finite square-class group is called an \emph{RPF field}.
+Such fields arise naturally in the study of maximal pro-$2$ Galois groups.

-A key feature of RPF fields is that their maximal pro-$2$ Galois groups often admit explicit decompositions as free pro-$2$ products of simpler groups.
-In particular, many RPF fields have maximal pro-$2$ Galois groups of the form